Introduction

 Understanding the curse mark helps you understand Sasuke on a much deeper level.
 His story is not just about revenge.
 It is about a brilliant, broken kid fighting a war inside himself — and sometimes losing.

 What do you think?
 Did the curse mark make Sasuke’s journey better or did it push his character too far in the wrong direction?
-Drop your thoughts in the comments or share this with a fellow Naruto fan who would love the conversation.
+Drop your thoughts in the comments or share this with a fellow naruto sasuke curse mark fan who would love the conversation.

 Frequently Asked Questions

-1. What is the Sasuke Uchiha curse mark?
+1. What Happened to Sasuke Curse Mark?
 The curse mark is a dark seal applied by Orochimaru that enhances the user’s chakra and physical abilities in two stages.
 It also slowly corrupts the host’s mind and will.

 2. When did Sasuke get the curse mark?
 Sasuke received the curse mark during the second phase of the Chunin Exams, in the Forest of Death, when Orochimaru bit him on the neck.